Impressionism, the partakers of the expositions:

-In the catalogue of the 1st ‘impressionist’ exposition in 1874 there were 30 artists mentioned (R2,p118-123;iR1).
+In the catalogue of the 1st ‘impressionist’ exposition in 1874 there were 30 partakers mentioned (R2,p118-123;iR1).
 Contemporary reviews mention this number of 30 and some even report all the names (R87,p256-270).
-It is only Marc de Montifaud who mentions in ‘L’Artiste’ on the 1st of May a ‘comtesse de Luchaire’.
+It is only Marc de Montifaud who mentioned in ‘L’Artiste’ on the 1st of May a ‘comtesse de Luchaire’.
 Marc de Montifaud was a pseudonym for a woman called Marie-Amélie Chartroule de Montifaud, dame de Quivogne (1849-1912; iR26).
-Her review called ‘Exposition du boulevard des Capucines’ was quite positive (R87,p266-8).
-De Montifaud extensively describes one work of comtesse de Luchaire.
-She does so without further introduction, not mentioning she was not in the catalogue.
-But by mentioning comtesse de Luchaire the total of artistes participating in the 1st ‘impressionist’ exposition comes on 30+1=31 artists.
-De Montifaud is quite positive in her review, especially of her rendering of the hand.
-Note worthy is that she mentions that comtesse de Luchaire already had received attention during exhibitions in London.
+Her review called ‘Exposition du boulevard des Capucines’ was quite positive (R87,p266-8;R90I,p30).
+De Montifaud extensively described one work of Comtesse de Luchaire.
+She did so without further introduction, not mentioning Comtesse de Luchaire was not in the catalogue.
+But by mentioning her the total of artistes participating in the 1st ‘impressionist’ exposition comes on 30+1hc=31 artists.
+De Montifaud is quite positive in her review, especially of the rendering of the hand.
+Note worthy is that she mentioned that Comtesse de Luchaire already had received attention during exhibitions in London.
 Were these the exhibitions of Durand-Ruel?
-Are there titles en reviews known of the works she exhibited there?
+Are there titles and reviews known of the works she exhibited there?

-Moffett (R2,p123) only mentions that a Comtesse de Luchaire exhibited at the 1st ‘impressionist’ exposition hc = hors catalogue = outside the catalogue.
+Moffett (R2,p123) only mentions that a certain Comtesse de Luchaire exhibited at the 1st ‘impressionist’ exposition hc = hors catalogue = outside the catalogue.
 He also mentions the work ‘lieutenant de lanciers’, but doesn’t refer to the review of Marc de Montifaud.
 He also notes that this Comtesse de Luchaire was a pseudonym, but this can’t be derived from the review of De Montifaud.
 Moffett doesn’t mention anything else about this person.

 The review of Marc de Montifaud on Comtesse de Luchaire was quite extensive and positive.
 This was not so with the review on Comtesse de Rambure in 1886.
-But these two ladies who exhibited hors catalogue make that the total of artists partaking with the ‘impressionist’ expositions are 56+2hc=58.
+But these two ladies who exhibited outside the catalogue seem to make that the total of artists partaking with the ‘impressionist’ expositions are 56+2hc=58.
 But probably Comtesse de Rambure is the same as Jacques François, which was a pseudonym for a woman, who is completely unknown.
 Morisot and Cassatt are mostly mentioned in sources on Impressionism, sometimes added with Marie Bracquemond.
 Eva Gonzales, who never joined the ‘impressionist’ expositions, is more often mentioned.
 So the total of women partaking the ‘impresssionist’ expositions are 4+2hc-1=5.

 Additional references (=aR):